alphagov/govuk-import-export-prototype/guide/starting-to-export/export-licences.markdown

 - [arms, military or 'dual use' goods and services](/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.html) - including trafficking or brokering

-##Goods that can be used for restraint, repression or inhumane treatment
+##Goods that can be used for restraint or repression
 - [goods that could be used for restraint, repression or inhumane treatment](/guidance/get-a-licence-to-export-law-enforcement-and-torture-goods.html)

 ##High-tech goods and services